Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

     sudo systemctl status nginx.service
     ```

-5. Make sure whatever port your proxy is listening on is open to the end user (example: you will need to open port 80 if you are using the configs in our example above)
+5. Make sure whatever port your proxy is listening on is open to the end user.

+   For example: open port `80` if you're using the configuration in our example above.

 6. Test the proxy is working properly by opening `http://{server}/share`.

-## Install OpenContent
+## Install OpenContent {#installoc}

-You only need to follow these steps if installing AEV without ACA {#installoc}
+You only need to follow these steps if installing AEV without ACA:

 1. Stop the Alfresco server